 A proxy is a person designated by a participant to act for the participant as necessary throughout every process of TEFAP.
 For example, proxies can provide a signature on forms.
 Proxies may also act for the participant at application, certification, food distribution, and recertification.
 A proxy must provide proof of identification prior to picking up a food package.
 Agencies must collect the following information:

 - Participant's name

 - Designated Proxy's name

 - Address of the Proxy

-- Participant's signature
+- A written note from the participant.

 Participants may change their proxy at any time by: